 How the Educator Expense Deduction Works

-Educators can deduct up to $250 of unreimbursed business expenses.
-If both spouses are eligible educators and file a joint return, they may deduct up to $500, but not more than $250 each.
+Educators can deduct up to $300 of unreimbursed business expenses in 2022.
+If both spouses are eligible educators and file a joint return, they may deduct up to $600 but not more than $300 each.
 The educator expense deduction is available even if an educator doesn’t itemize their deductions.
-To take advantage of this deduction, the taxpayer must be a kindergarten through grade 12 teacher, instructor, counselor, principal or aide for at least 900 hours during a school year in a school that provides elementary or secondary education as determined under state law.
+To take advantage of this deduction, the taxpayer must be a kindergarten through grade 12 teacher, instructor, counselor, principal, or aide for at least 900 hours during a school year in a school that provides elementary or secondary education as determined under state law.

-Those who qualify can deduct costs of books, supplies, computer equipment, and software, classroom equipment, and supplementary materials used in the classroom.
-Expenses for participation in professional development courses are also deductible.
-Athletic supplies qualify if used for courses in health or physical education.
+Those who qualify can deduct costs of books, supplies, computer equipment, and software, classroom equipment, and supplementary materials used in the classroom, as well as COVID-19 protective items to stop the spread of the disease in the classroom.
+Expenses for participation in professional development courses are also deductible, and athletic supplies qualify if used for courses in health or physical education.

 Keep Good Records

-Educators should keep detailed records of qualifying expenses noting the date, amount, and purpose of each purchase.
+Educators should keep receipts for qualifying expenses noting the date, amount, and purpose of each purchase.
 This will help prevent a missed deduction at tax time.
-Taxpayers should also keep a copy of their tax returns for at least three years.
+Taxpayers should keep a copy of their tax returns for at least three years.
 Copies of tax returns may be needed for many reasons.
-A tax transcript summarizes return information and includes adjusted gross income and available free of charge from the IRS.
+A tax transcript summarizes return information and includes adjusted gross income, and is available free of charge from the IRS.

-Don’t hesitate to call if you have any questions about tax deduction available to educators including teachers, administrators, and aides.
+Don’t hesitate to call if you have any questions about tax deductions available to educators, including teachers, administrators, and aides.